Neargye/hello_tf_c_api/README.md

 "Project"->"Properties"->Configuration Properties"->"Linker"->"Additional Dependencies" and add path to your tensorflow.lib as a next line.

-You also must make sure that the tensorflow.dll file is either in the directory contained by the %PATH% environment variable or that its copy is in Output Directory (by default, this is Debug\Release under your project's folder).
+Make sure that the tensorflow.dll is in Output Directory (by default, this is Debug\Release under your project's folder) or either in the directory contained by the %PATH% environment variable.

 ## Licensed under the [Unlicense](LICENSE)